vd Brink Home Automations

 SenseAir S8 pins

-Connect schema ESPHome SenseAir S8 Pins on a ESP8266 Wemos di mini Pins on a SenseAir S8
+Connect schema ESP to SenseAir S8 Pins on a ESP8266 d1 mini Pins on a SenseAir S8

 This image is 180 degrees rotated compared with the first image.

-This table show how the ESP is connected with the SenseAir.
+This table shows how the ESP is connected with the SenseAir.

 Wemos pin GPIO Wemos pin* SenseAir pin